tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 .. note::

-    If you are new to programming LPMUDs you might be able to skip this section.
-It addresses a bad behaviour used in some old mudlibs.
+    If you’re new to LPMUD programming, you might be able to skip this section.
+It addresses outdated practices from older mudlibs.

-In some classic LPMUDs it was best practice for area coders to create an include file like this one:
+In older LPMUDs, area coders often created include files with shortcuts like this:

 .. code-block:: c

-   //Some general shortcuts
+   // General shortcuts
    #define TB     this_body()
    #define TO     this_object()

-   //Pinto shortcuts
+   // Pinto-specific shortcuts
    #define PINTO     "/domains/pinto"
    #define PIN_ROOM  PINTO "/room/"
    #define PIN_ITEMS PINTO "/items/"